CityOfZion/phishing/README.md

 # phishing

-A list of phishing sites and addresses to be blocked
+A list of phishing sites and NEO addresses to be blocked